 No matter where you’re selling, investing in craft insurance can be a way to avoid unexpected costs in the future.

-Sian is one of the many who began a calligraphy side hustle after initially starting as a hobby.
+Sian entered the craft market world with a calligraphy side hustle, which initially starting as a hobby.
 She now does calligraphy on the side of her full-time graphic design job.

-When asked about the 14 per cent rise in calligraphers, Sian said: “I think the rise is due to how easy it is to get into – all you need is a pen and some paper.
+She said: “All you need is a pen and some paper.
 Being able to work from home and fit it in around family responsibilities is also really appealing.
 There’s also a huge market in the wedding industry as people want unique items for their big day.”

 If you think a calligraphy side hustle could be a good fit for you, Sian has some advice: “My tips for anyone starting out would be to practise and get feedback on your work before you start charging.
 It’s an amazing skill to have and the more you focus on refining your skills, the more successful you’ll be.”